MjStansfi/TPDdecomp/README.md

 Using the `percentage_contrib` function we can calculate a percentage contribution, this allows comparison of contributions across different index changes.

-The `percentage_contrib` is calculated as the log of the numeric contribution with the base equal to the product of all numeric contributions.
+The `percentage_contrib` is calculated as the log of the contribution with the base equal to the product of all numeric contributions.
 ![](img/percentage_contribution.png)